How to Take Perfect Notes with Your Voice Using AI and Notion

 3. We get the duration of the audio.

-4. The audio is fully transcribed using OpenAI’s Whisper speech recognition model.
+4. The audio is fully transcribed using one of several available speech-to-text models.

-5. We send the transcript to ChatGPT to get a summary, title, and some useful lists (action items, follow-up questions, etc.)
+5. We send the transcript to one of several available LLMs to get a summary, title, list of action items, etc.

-6. The transcript and ChatGPT response are formatted and checked for errors.
+6. The transcript and LLM response are formatted and checked for errors.

 7. We send everything to a new page in Notion.